 For years we've heard that pine needles should only be used around acid-loving plants.
 Since the needles themselves lean toward being acidic, it would seem to make sense to think they'd lend that acidity to their surroundings, but it's not true.
 Pine needles do not lower the pH and acidify the soil.

-There are many things that influence soil pH, including climate and rainfall.
-However mulching materials are not worked into the soil, so whatever effects they may have remain at the surface and do not alter the soil around plant roots.
+Many things influence soil pH, including climate and rainfall.
+However mulching materials are not worked into the soil, so whatever effects they may have remains at the surface and do not alter the soil around plant roots.

-Pine needles are generally a good choice for mulching, especially if you have pine trees in your yard or pine straw is availability locally.
+Pine needles are generally a good choice for mulching, especially if you have pine trees in your yard or pine straw is available locally.

 What Is Pine Straw?

 Pine straw is the name given to pine needles when they are used as mulch.
 Pine straw and pine needles are the same.

 Commercially sold pine straw is either a long needle or short needle.

 - Short needle pine straw sold commercially if from either the Loblolly pine or the slash pine.
 These trees grow much faster than Southern Yellow pines, which made them popular with the timber industry.
 So popular that they were squeezing out the Southern Yellow pines.
 However Southern Yellow is making a comeback, probably because of the market for pine straw, so long needle mulches are once again becoming more available.

 That said, pine straw sometimes can rarely be seen for sale even if you're by a concentration of pine forests.
 If you can get your hands on some, whether commercial products or your neighbor’s surplus, pine straw can be an excellent and inexpensive mulch option you can use on your yard.

 Besides the cost savings, there are several reasons pine needles are a good choice.